Vietnam.vn - Nền tảng quảng bá Việt Nam

 Danger lurks at spontaneous spillway

-About 4km from the center of Van Han commune, in Deo Khe hamlet, there is a spillway built by the locals nearly 20 years ago, consisting of two culverts with a diameter of 1m, covered with a layer of concrete on the surface, about 4m wide, about 25m long.
+About 4km from the center of Van Han commune, in Deo Khe hamlet, there is a spillway built by the people themselves nearly 20 years ago, consisting of two culverts with a diameter of 1m, covered with a layer of concrete on the surface, about 4m wide, about 25m long.
 Every time it rains heavily, the water rises quickly and flows rapidly, posing many potential risks to the safety of people, vehicles and the structure.

 Báo Thái NguyênBáo Thái Nguyên06/08/2025